-Create payroll detail report.
+Create a payroll detail review report.

 Customize your report to display only the affected date, employees and tax items.

-- Click Customize or Modify Report tab.
+- Click Customize Report tab.

 - Click the Display tab and select the date range from drop down list or fill in the From and To dates.
 Example: if you are adjusting 1st quarter, your report should have a From Date of 01/01 through 03/31.